-It’s the end of a 6-month venture of traveling across this great country and I’m heading into the pause of summer, for traveling that is.
+It’s the end of a 6-month venture of travelling across this great country and I’m heading into the pause of summer, for travelling that is.
 Back up in September!

 There are quite often so many thought-provoking and insightful takeaways from my trips that it is hard to give up a few summer months for rest sometimes.
 I feel like there is something really magical, albeit hard knocks at the door sometimes, on the road.
 There is this constant feeling of being with people exactly where they are in their lives and in their recoveries.
 That means a lot to me.
 To be standing next to or helping someone up – that’s what we do.
 We love – we support one another.

 Some of the most thought-provoking and life-altering events for me have happened while I’m on the road.
 Some good and some bad – as is life.
 Growth often doesn’t come from comfort, but rather discomfort.
 I can’t quite explain, in words, the depth of growth or insight, but I can measure it in ways that I feel.